 Born January 8, 1935, in Tupelo, Mississippi, Elvis Aaron Presley exploded into the American music scene and dominated it during the 1950s.
 His unbridled charisma, versatile soulful voice that can hit both baritone and tenor with ease, and his rockabilly style propelled the singer to the stratosphere.
-His popularity became so high that he pretty much broke the ceiling and transcended to being more than a musician – Elvis Presley became an icon for the ages.
+His popularity became so high that he broke the ceiling and transcended to being more than a musician – Elvis Presley became an icon for the ages.

-The legendary musician also garnered multiple awards throughout his career, most notably winning three Grammy Awards.
+The legendary musician also garnered multiple awards throughout his career, notably winning three Grammy Awards.
 Presley also delivered a whopping 18 number-one singles on the charts and earned several gold and platinum albums.

-Throughout his career, Elvis Presley revolutionized the music landscape and challenged societal norms with his impactful songs and provocative performance.
+Elvis Presley revolutionized the music landscape throughout his career and challenged societal norms with his impactful songs and provocative performance.
 As a result, you can say that Elvis Presley was a renaissance man that helped create and usher in a new generation.

 Watches Worn by Elvis Presley

 Elvis Presley is pretty much the definition of a celebrity back in his prime as a man oozing with style and charisma.
 While he certainly did not shy away from more eccentric and extravagant fashion, especially during the tail-end of his career, his class during his rise to mega-stardom was already noteworthy.